Saturday, July 28, 2012

 2004: Brandy became engaged to basketball star Quintin Richardson.

 2005: To give us all some idea of how bad music had become, a collection of hits from various artists called Now That's What I Call Music 19 was the #1 album.
-This is a similar project to what K-Tel used to do back in the 70's--the only difference is back then, there were hundreds of albums better that kept the K-Tel albums from ever making the album chart.
+This is a similar project to what K-Tel used to do back in the 70's--the only difference is back then, there were hundreds of albums better that kept the K-Tel albums from ever making the Album chart.
 Let alone #1.
 LOL.

 2006: Chad Kroeger of Nickelback was arrested for drunk driving in Surrey, British Columbia, Canada.
+The charges stemmed from an incident on July 22 in which Kroeger was arrested for drag racing.

 2006: Kazaa settled a lawsuit with some of the major record companies for $100 million.
 Kazaa had been sued for violating copyright laws.